geotools/geotools/docs/user/library/coverage/jdbc/faq.rst

 * http://fwtools.maptools.org/.

-The output of gdal_retile.py can be imported into the database with the import utility (described later).
+The output of ``gdal_retile.py`` can be imported into the database with the import utility (described later).

 A good practice is to use a color table for your source image(s).
 Less memory consumption and a better performance are the results.
-If you have an already tiled source image, be sure that each source tile uses the same color table, otherwise use gdal_merge.py (GDAL utility) to produce a big single image and apply rgb2pct.py (GDAL utility).
+If you have an already tiled source image, be sure that each source tile uses the same color table, otherwise use gdal_merge.py (GDAL utility) to produce a big single image and apply ``rgb2pct.p``  (GDAL utility).

 Q: How to import the tiles and the georeferencing information?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Importing the data is database dependent.
-If you have a spatial extension, the gdal_retile.py utility produces the proper world,shape or CSV files which you can import with a database utility.
+If you have a spatial extension, the ``gdal_retile.py`` utility produces the proper world, shape or CSV files which you can import with a database utility.